tobidada001/trust-find/README.md

 ## Contact

-For support or questions, please open an issue or contact the project maintainer.
+For support or questions, please open an issue or [contact me](https://github.com/tobidada001).